On the image of higher signature maps: Introduction

 \paragraph*{The Borel--Haefliger cycle class map.} In this paper, we are interested in \emph{real} algebraic geometry.
-In this context, it is well-known that one cannot directly copy the construction described previously to define a cycle class map with values in the \emph{integral} cohomology of the real locus $X(\Rb)$ of a smooth $\Rb$-scheme $X$.
-Indeed this is because the smooth manifold $X(\Rb)$ does not necessarily admit a $\Zb$-valued orientation; nor do the real loci of resolutions of singularities of the subvarieties of $X$, and resolutions of singularities need not be compatible with orientations if they exist.
+In this context, it is well-known that one cannot directly copy the construction described previously to define a cycle class map with values in the \emph{integral} cohomology of the real locus $X(\Rb)$ of a smooth variety $X$ over $\Rb$.
+This is because the smooth manifold $X(\Rb)$ does not necessarily admit a $\Zb$-valued orientation; nor do the real loci of resolutions of singularities of the subvarieties of $X$, and resolutions of singularities need not be compatible with orientations if they exist.
 Thus we do not have a proper pushforward map in \emph{integral} cohomology of the real loci in this setting.
-However, since every connected smooth manifold has exactly one $\Zb/2$-valued orientation, one can define as above a \emph{mod $2$}-cycle class map called the Borel--Haefliger cycle class map that was first constructed in \cite{borelClasseDhomologieFondamentale1961}.
-The image of $\gamma_\BH^c(X)$, denoted by $\Hr_\alg^c(X(\Rb),\Zb/2)$, has been abundantly studied.
-Indeed it is closely related to classical problems in real algebraic geometry such as the approximation of submanifolds of $X(\Rb)$ by real loci of subvarieties of $X$.
+However, since every smooth manifold has exactly one $\Zb/2$-valued orientation, one can define as above a \emph{mod $2$} cycle class map called the Borel--Haefliger cycle class map that was first constructed in \cite{borelClasseDhomologieFondamentale1961}.
+The image of $\gamma_\BH^c(X)$, denoted by $\Hr_\alg^c(X(\Rb),\Zb/2)$, has been abundantly studied, for it is closely related to classical problems in real algebraic geometry.
+As an example of such a problem, we can cite the approximation of submanifolds of $X(\Rb)$ by real loci of subvarieties of $X$.
 Nevertheless, the information carried by mod $2$ cohomology is too coarse for one to be satisfied by the Borel--Haefliger cycle class map $\gamma_\BH$ as an analogue of the complex cycle class map $\gamma_\Cb$.
 Any remedy to this observation should however be compatible with $\gamma_\BH$ in a suitable sense in view of its significance.
 To the author's knowledge, there are essentially two analogues of the complex cycle class map in real algebraic geometry, relying on entirely different ideas.